Financial-Times/dotcom-reliability-kit/docs/contributing.md

 npm run create-package <NAME>
 ```

+You'll also need to manually add an entry for the package to [the Dependabot config](../.github/dependabot.yml) so that dependency update pull requests can be opened.

+It's important that you run `npm install` before committing.
+This ensures that the new package is registered in the main `package-lock.json`.

 You'll need to manually add the package to the list of packages in the README once it's ready to be used by other teams.

-You'll also need to manually add an entry for the package to [the Dependabot config](../.github/dependabot.yml) so that dependency update pull requests can be opened.

 ## Installing dependencies